 Your bank reverses the deposit or purchase and the cash value of this transfer/purchase is returned to your bank or card issuer

 This reversal creates a negative balance on your Coinbase account.
 This negative balance will always equal the cash value of your original transaction even if the cryptocurrency value fluctuates

 Your Coinbase account will be restricted until your negative balance is resolved

 You can make a payment to resolve this negative balance here.

 You will see a yellow pop-up banner that lets you know a transaction was reversed and a button to Make Payment.
 Selecting Make Payment will allow you to select one of your payment methods from a drop down menu.

 There are two options to consider:

-You may select your Coinbase digital wallet to make a payment.
-You can also transfer crypto from an external wallet to your Coinbase digital wallet.
-If you’d like to send cryptocurrency to Coinbase, you can find your Coinbase addresses here
+You may select your Coinbase balance to make a payment.
+You can also transfer crypto from an external wallet to your Coinbase balance.
+If you’d like to send cryptocurrency to Coinbase, you can find your Coinbase addresses here.

 You may select a linked bank account, or link a new bank account if you don’t currently have a bank account linked to Coinbase.